OpenEvalProject/evals/manuscripts/elife-75420/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/75420/elife-75420-fig9-v1.jpg)

-**Figure 9.:** Shekhar and Rahnev, 2021.The applied model was a noisy-report model with a metacognitive noise distribution of the type truncated Gumbel and metacognitive evidence biases Each stimulus category in Shekhar and Rahnev, 2021 was presented with three intensity levels, corresponding to values of ±1/3, ±2/3, and ±1 in normalized stimulus space (variable x).
+**Figure 9.:** The applied model was a noisy-report model with a metacognitive noise distribution of the type truncated Gumbel and metacognitive evidence biases Each stimulus category in Shekhar and Rahnev, 2021 was presented with three intensity levels, corresponding to values of ±1/3, ±2/3, and ±1 in normalized stimulus space (variable x).
 (A) Choice probability for S+ as a function of stimulus intensity.
 The positive sensory bias δs shifts the logistic function toward the left, thereby increasing the choice probability for S+.
 (B) Link function, average confidence ratings and likelihood.
 The link function was transformed into decision value space y, for illustratory purposes.
 The flat range of the link function is caused by a relatively large additive evidence bias δm.
 Confidence ratings from empirical data (gray) and from the generative model (orange) for each stimulus levels i are indicated by their mean and standard deviation.
-Note that these confidence averages derive from the whole range of possible decision values and they are anchored at the most likely decision values  of each stimulus level yi*i only for illustratory purposes.
-The likelihood for confidence ratings is shown only for the most likely decision values  of each stimulus level yi*i.
+Note that these confidence averages derive from the whole range of possible decision values and they are anchored at the most likely decision values $y_{i}^{*}$ of each stimulus level i only for illustratory purposes.
+The likelihood for confidence ratings is shown only for the most likely decision values $y_{i}^{*}$ of each stimulus level i.
 (C) Confidence distributions and likelihood.
 Empirical confidence ratings are shown as a histograms and confidence ratings obtained from the generative model as line plots.
-To visualize the effect of sensory uncertainty on the metacognitive level, likelihood distributions are plotted not only for the most likely values  of the decision value distributions, but also half a standard deviation below (dashed and lighter color) and above (solid and lighter color).
-The width of likelihood distributions is controlled by the metacognitive noise parameter yi*σm.
+To visualize the effect of sensory uncertainty on the metacognitive level, likelihood distributions are plotted not only for the most likely values $y_{i}^{*}$ of the decision value distributions, but also half a standard deviation below (dashed and lighter color) and above (solid and lighter color).
+The width of likelihood distributions is controlled by the metacognitive noise parameter σm.
 Distributions colored in red indicate that a sign flip of decision values has occurred, i.e. responses based on these decision values would be incorrect.

 Figure 9B and C visualize the results of the metacognitive level, which is again of the type noisy-report+truncated Gumbel.
 For this participant, the model fit indicates a negative additive evidence bias δm, thereby introducing a threshold below which stimuli are not metacognitively accessible (indicated by a flat region for the link function in Figure 9B).
 This negative additive evidence bias is compensated by a relatively high multiplicative evidence bias φm = 1.15, resulting in an average confidence of 0.488 that is close to the group average (0.477 ± 0.038).

 While below average in terms of type 1 performance, this participant excels in terms of metacognitive performance.
 This is both indicated by a high Mratio of 1.23 (group mean ± SEM = 0.88 ± 0.05) and a low metacognitive noise parameter σm of 0.06 (group mean ± SEM = 0.10 ± 0.02).

 It is important to note that a low metacognitive noise parameter σm does not imply that the participants’ confidence ratings are expected to be within a narrow range for each specific stimulus intensity.
 This is because the uncertainty of the sensory level translates to the metacognitive level: the width of decision value distributions, as determined by sensory noise σs, also affects the expected width of downstream confidence distributions.
 Indeed, the behavioral confidence distributions in Figure 9C are spread out across the entire confidence range for all difficulty levels.
-In Figure 9C this aspect is emphasized by not only showing the confidence likelihood for the most likely decision value yi* of each stimulus level i, but also for sensory decision values 0.5 standard deviations below and above yi* .
+In Figure 9C this aspect is emphasized by not only showing the confidence likelihood for the most likely decision value $y_{i}^{*}$ of each stimulus level i, but also for sensory decision values 0.5 standard deviations below and above $y_{i}^{*}$ .

-Note that when considering decision values 0.5 standard deviations above yi* , a sign flip occurs for the two lower stimulus intensities of S− (indicated with likelihood distributions shaded in red).
+Note that when considering decision values 0.5 standard deviations above $y_{i}^{*}$ , a sign flip occurs for the two lower stimulus intensities of S− (indicated with likelihood distributions shaded in red).
 In these cases, the participant would make an incorrect choice.
 Moreover, the two lower stimulus intensities of S− show a well-known characteristic of statistical confidence: an increase of confidence for incorrect choices as stimulus difficulty increases (Sanders et al., 2016).

 To compare the empirical confidence distribution of this participant with the distribution predicted by the model, the parameters in the generative model were set to their corresponding fitted values and sampled confidence ratings.
 The average predicted confidence ratings (Figure 9B, orange error bars) and the density histograms (Figure 9C, orange line plots) obtained from this sampling procedure demonstrate a close fit with the participant’s confidence rating distributions.
 This close correspondence is not limited to this particular participant.
 As shown in Figure 8—figure supplement 1, a generative model described by σm, δm and φm is able to approximate a wide range of idiosyncratic empirical confidence distributions.